Skip to main content

 • gameplay

-• “Great gameplay in general (ability to juggle enemies and combo skills well, with smooth dodge mechanic).”
+• “Great gameplay in general with the ability to juggle enemies and combo skills well, complemented by a smooth dodge mechanic.”

-• “Gameplay is basically button spamming, no skill required.”
+• “The gameplay is basically button spamming, no skill required.”

-• “Beyond that it has the hallmarks of boring mobile gameplay with thin simple storylines, zero characters, a cheap social system that doesn't matter until endgame, almost zero difficulty, and endless grinding for endgame.”
+• “Beyond that, the game has the hallmarks of boring mobile gameplay with thin, simple storylines lacking characters, a cheap social system relevant only at endgame, almost zero difficulty, and endless grinding for endgame.”

 • graphics